No one wants to overpay their federal taxes. There are 2 types of tax breaks that help determine what you really owe: tax deductions and tax credits.

 Monetary donations to qualified nonprofit organizations can be tax-deductible, depending on your income.
 The same goes for non-cash gifts.
 So that bag of clothes or purged toys both count.
 Other donations could include home goods, books, old cars, even stocks and bonds, but income limits might differ when you donate assets instead of cash.

-Uncovered or out-of-pocket medical expenses, especially surprise ones, can be painful.
-(Emergency savings, anyone?)
-Fortunately, if these add up to more than 7.5% of your adjusted gross income, you may be able to deduct them on your taxes.
+Uncovered or non-reimbursed medical expenses, especially surprise ones, can be painful.
+If these add up to more than 7.5% of your adjusted gross income, you may be able to deduct them on your taxes.
 This is true for your spouse's and dependents' health care services too, including doctor or dentist fees, hospital care, prescriptions, and even addiction treatment.
 Check out this list of qualified expenses.

 If you have a disability, or your spouse or a dependent does, associated costs, such as accessibility home improvements or dedicated care, could also be deductible.
 For those out of work due to a permanent disability, you may also be eligible for the Credit for the Elderly or the Disabled.

-If you own your home (or a second home, lucky you) and have a mortgage, you may be able to deduct the interest you paid throughout the year, plus other charges such as prepayment fees or even some late payment fees.
+If you own your home (or a second home) and have a mortgage, you may be able to deduct the interest you paid throughout the year, plus other charges such as prepayment fees or even some late payment fees.
 Whether your home is a house, condo, apartment, barndominium, or beyond, your purchase year and mortgage amount affect how much you can deduct.

 Depending on where you live, you may be paying local or state taxes.
-If you itemize, you're allowed to deduct a combination of your property taxes and either your state and local income taxes or your state and local sales taxes, up to $10,000 (or $5,000 for those married and filing separately).
+If you itemize, you're allowed to deduct a combination of your property taxes and either your state and local income taxes or your state and local sales taxes, up to $40,000 (or $20,000 for those married filing separately [MFS]).
+However, the limits start to phase down above the MAGI of $500,000 (or $250,000 for MFS), with a hard floor of $10,000 ($5,000 for MFS).

 You win some, you lose some, you pay some, you deduct some.
 Yes, you're on the hook for taxes on gambling winnings, but if the slots, cards, or lotteries weren't in your favor at other times, you can deduct losses up to the amount that you won from gambling.
 No wins?
 Unfortunately, you won't be able to deduct your losses, but at least you'll have no extra taxable income.
 You'll just need to be that person in the casino asking for receipts.